 A national sustainable transport STEM challenge aimed at young people across Scotland's rural and island communities would harness their first hand experiences of how transport services limit their social and economic mobility and catalyse the creation of science-based ideas that help to resolve these issues.
-These ideas real would tackle and pressing in challenges their community including active travel, last mile deliveries and ride-sharing.
+These ideas would tackle real and pressing challenges in their community including active travel, last mile deliveries and ride-sharing.